Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/25-AIE-kernel-optimization/README.md

 *Figure 38 - Original Vectorization for Bilinear Interpolation*

 This approach attempts to use SIMD processing so that individual interpolated pixels are computed faster.
-To do so, data is first expanded across lanes (`$x_{frac}$`, `$y_{frac}$`) then SIMD processing is used for computation.
+To do so, data is first expanded across lanes ($x_{frac}$, $y_{frac}$) then SIMD processing is used for computation.
 To obtain the final result, data must be combined across lanes.
 In this example, the expansion of data didn't have much of an impact but the addition across lanes at the end did.

 An alternative approach is to use individual vector lanes to process individual pixels.
 This pixel per lane approach would not speed up the processing for an individual pixel, but instead, several pixels would be computed at once.
 Mapping the bilinear interpolation equations to a pixel per lane approach is shown in Figure 39.